oSpace generates $30M in pipeline for channel community

 Sydney-based distributor NEXTGEN Group's sales and channel management business oSpace is helping vendors and their partners rapidly grow their Australian market presence.

-The project was recognised as the best in the Emerging Innovators category at the 2023 CRN Impact Awards last month.
+The project was recognised as the best in the Emerging Innovator category at the 2023 CRN Impact Awards last month.

 Via its cloud platform, oSpace helps vendors and partners drive business opportunities with services covering data intelligence, demand generation, account-based marketing and sales execution.